scop/wrun/src/wrun_py/generators/README.md

 to generate for, typically the Git tag rather than the numeric version if they differ.
 If not provided, version defaults to the latest of the tool.

+When installed from PyPI or deb/rpm packages, there are also `wrun-TOOL-args` wrapper executables installed that effectively run the above command.

 The output is newline separated for readability.
 Hint: if embedding to a YAML document as a string, e.g. a CI config,